Sarlianth/smarter-voice-control/README.md

 One of us had a smarter coffee machine and since we are all programmers and we all love coffee we decided to implement coffee brewing and voice activation.
 The idea was that when programming we don't want to stand up, brew coffee and wait for it to make, so in order to avoid the time wasting we decided that we will be able to just speak and have the coffee made for us and this will alow for us to continue working and have coffee made for us while coding and when the coffee is made we can just go and get it without waiting for the coffee to be brewed.

+The Application uses:

+* a C# UWP application - That creates a back-end application that creates custom Cortana commands to be used when used the key-word "Coffee" that enables the commands in Cortana as well as creating a User Friendly Application that allows the user to speak to Cortana and start coffee brewing.
+* Python - We used a python script that connects to the coffee machine and allows us to do our own application that will allow for our own custom commands to be used.

 ## Contributors:
 [Adrian Sypos](https://github.com/sarlianth)